fortify-ps-sandbox/fortify-ssc-parser-sample/README.md

       above and other plugin configuration.
     * Update `src/main/resources/META-INF/services/com.fortify.plugin.spi.ParserPlugin`
       to point to your renamed parser plugin class.
-    * If you need any additional.other dependencies for your plugin, update `build.gradle`.
+    * If you need any additional/other dependencies for your plugin, update `build.gradle`.

 * If you need to parse JSON data: